tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/greenfield.md

 ms.reviewer: azmetadatadev
 ---

-# Deploy a VM/VMSS with MSP
+# Deploy a VM or Virtual Machine Scale Sets with MSP
-This page explains how to enable the Metadata Security Protocol (MSP) feature while provisioning a new Virtual Machine (VM) or Virtual Machine Scale Sets (VMSS).
+This page explains how to enable the Metadata Security Protocol (MSP) feature while provisioning a new Virtual Machine (VM) or Virtual Machine Scale Sets.

 ## Prerequisites